 The holiday season is make-or-break for ecommerce and retail fulfillment.
 In 2024, U.S. consumers spent a record $241.4 billion online between November and December, representing an 8.7% increase over the prior year.
 Alongside those record sales came a surge in returns to the tune of $890 billion in 2024, an increase of nearly 20% over 2023.
 For operations leaders, this “most wonderful time of the year” often feels like the most stressful.

 According to a recent survey, 78% of supply chain professionals say peak season significantly impacts their day-to-day operations.
-With surging volumes, labor instability, rising costs and limited space—the challenges pile up.
-While no single solution can eliminate the chaos, smarter packaging strategies can help turn haunting seasonal stressors into manageable tasks.
+With surging volumes, labor instability, rising costs, and limited space, the challenges can quickly become overwhelming.
+While no single solution can solve every issue, smarter packaging strategies can help turn peak-season pressures into manageable, efficient operations.

-In the spirit of Halloween, here are five of peak season's spookiest “tricks” and the “treats” that can help keep fulfillment running smoothly.
+Here are five common peak-season challenges and the solutions that can help keep fulfillment running smoothly.

 Every year, peak demand puts enormous pressure on labor.
 Seasonal staff are brought in quickly, often with limited training.
 That inexperience can lead to slower throughput, errors or inconsistent pack-outs that increase the risk of damage.

-The treat: Packaging systems that are intuitive and efficient help reduce reliance on training-heavy processes.
+The solution: Packaging systems that are intuitive and efficient help reduce reliance on training-heavy processes.
 Standardized workflows mean even temporary labor can pack accurately, protecting product and brand reputation while boosting throughput.

 Unexpected mishaps like short shipments and misrouted trucks make predicting inventory nearly impossible.
 And when items do arrive, limited warehouse capacity can be a harrowing obstacle.
 Storing overflow in temporary or unsafe spaces not only drives up costs but increases risks of accidents and mismanaged inventory.